hollasch/drives/README.txt

     BUILDING

-    In the future I may convert this project to Visual Studio, but for now a simple makefile does just fine.
-The makefile is meant to be run with the Visual Studio 'nmake' command.
-Run 'nmake drives.exe' to build.
+    This project is managed with Visual Studio, and is a 64-bit application.
+    There's also a makefile that will build netuse, an experiemental tool for now.

     --
-    Steve Hollasch <steve@hollasch.net>  /  2013 March 9
+    Steve Hollasch <steve@hollasch.net>  /  2013 August 3